ka-architect/aws-solutions-architect-associate/topics/data/analytics/README.md

 - OLAP - Online Analytical Processing (analytics/data warehouse)
 - Used for computations on data
 - Based on PostgreSQL but not OLTP
-- Stores data in columns which is great for performance
+- Stores data in columns which is great for performance, usually sub 1sec performance
 - Can be provisioned (EC2 instances) or serverless
 - Faster querying power compared to Athena
 - Cluster Setup